GamesMaster: Revival

 In February 2021, Channel 4 announced that they were looking for a brand partner for a potential reboot of GamesMaster.
 According to the description of the format, celebrities will "undergo challenges, races and fights in virtual battle across all genres of gaming under the watchful eye of the all-knowing GamesMaster".
 On 29 September 2021, Frankie Ward, Robert Florence, and Ty Logan were announced as the new hosts.
 Episodes will first appear on E4's YouTube channel before broadcast on the E4 television channel.
 On 25 October 2021 it was announced that Sir Trevor McDonald would be the new GamesMaster.
 The series was filmed at Crossness Pumping Station in Abbey Wood, London from 5 to 6 October 2021.

 On 10 November 2022, Channel 4 announced that GamesMaster would continue to another series after being successful in social platforms.
-The next series will be broadcast on social media in 2023.
+The next series was announced to be broadcast on social media in 2023 though as of 2025, no broadcast had taken place.